Wimbledon 2018 Results: Top Scores, Updated Bracket and Draw Schedule

 Entering Monday's round-of-16 action, five of the top 10 seeds are alive in the men's draw, while No. 7 Karolina Pliskova is the highest-seeded woman left in the bracket.

-The women's bracket witnessed a plethora of early upsets, which leaves the draw wide open on one side and gives Serena Williams, who was seeded 25th for the tournament, a clear path to the championship match.
+The women's bracket witnessed a plethora of early upsets, which leaves the draw wide-open on one side and gives Serena Williams, who was seeded 25th for the tournament, a clear path to the championship match.

-It's hard to ignore the collision course No. 1 Roger Federer and No. 2 Rafael Nadal are once again on in the men's draw, but there are a handful of players, like No. 5 Juan Martin Del Potro who could spoil another final between legends.
+It's hard to ignore the collision course No. 1 Roger Federer and No. 2 Rafael Nadal are on once again in the men's draw, but there are a handful of players, like No. 5 Juan Martin del Potro who could put a stop to another final between those legends.

 Top Scores from Week 1 at Wimbledon